-- The tracing shows how the security objectives trace back to the threats, OSPs and assumptions as described in the security problem definition.
-This tracing must obey three rules: - No spurious objectives: Each security objective traces to at least one threat, OSP or assumption. - Complete with respect to the security problem definition: Each threat, OSP and assumption has at least one security objective tracing to it. - Correct tracing: Since assumptions are always made by the TOE on the operational environment, security objectives for the TOE do not trace back to assumptions.
-The allowed tracings are depicted in Figure 6.
+The tracing shows how the security objectives trace back to the threats, OSPs and assumptions as described in the security problem definition.

+- a) No spurious objectives: Each security objective traces to at least one threat, OSP or assumption. - b) Complete with respect to the security problem definition: Each threat, OSP and assumption has at least one security objective tracing to it. - c) Correct tracing: Since assumptions are always made by the TOE on the operational environment, security objectives for the TOE do not trace back to assumptions.
+The tracings allowed by CC Part 3 are depicted in Figure 7.

-Figure 6 - Allowed tracings between security objectives and security problem definition
+Figure 7 - Tracings between security objectives and security problem definition